MithraBijumon/LS---Web-Dev/Week 1/README.md

 We’ll dive into React in **Week 2**, so get this out of the way now to avoid delays later.
 ## <a name="_jjw75fui1fxd"></a>**4.
 Assignment**
-At the end of the week, complete the **Week 1 Assignment**.
+At the end of the week, complete the [Week 1 Assignment](./Assignment.md).
 It will test your understanding of:

 - HTML/CSS basics
 - Javascript